gimli-rs/cpp_demangle/README.md

     }

-The Itanium C++ ABI specifies that the linker symbol for that function must be named `_ZN5space3fooEii`.
+The Itanium C++ ABI specifies that the linker symbol for that function must be named `_ZN5space3fooEiii`.
 This crate can parse that name into a Rust value representing its structure.
-Formatting the value with `format!` or `to_string` would yield the string `"space::foo(int, int)"`, which is more meaningful to the C++ developer.
+Formatting the value with `format!` or `to_string` would yield the string `"int space::foo(int, int)"`, which is more meaningful to the C++ developer.

 ## Documentation